 One of the notable changes in cruise dining experiences is the restriction on unlimited lobster tails.

-Until a few years ago, a few cruise lines including Royal Caribbean and Celebrity, allowed guests to request additional lobster tails when that dish was on the menu.
+Until a few years ago, some cruise lines, including Royal Caribbean and Celebrity, allowed guests to request additional lobster tails when that dish was on the menu.

-Unfortunately, some passengers took excessive advantage of this possibility and ordered an exorbitant amount of them.
+Unfortunately, some passengers took excessive advantage of that and ordered an exorbitant amount of food (often even wasting it).

-For that reason, now cruise lines are much more stringent, and charge extra for additional lobster tails beyond the first serving.
+For that reason, cruise lines are now much more stringent, and they charge extra for additional lobster tails beyond the first serving.

-Now everything has gone digital and you no longer receive the paper copy.
+Now everything has gone digital, and you no longer receive paper copies.
 You can look up the daily planner via the app or via a QR code that you can find in the cabin.

 One thing I discovered recently is that you can still request the hard copy on some cruise lines.